tjmisko/tjmisko.github.io/_about/what-i-do.md

 All disciplines build models and use metaphors to understand the world.
 Understanding what these models have to offer and where they fall short forms the epistemological core of my approach.

 ## My Skills
-* Mathematical excellence applied to statistics, data science, computer science, and economics.
+* Mathematical excellence applied to statistics, data science, computer science, and economics
-* Strong communication
-* Leadership
+* Robust communication skills including strong technical and non-technical writing and
 * Teaching